Troubleshooting or repairing an Alicat device

 To avoid damaging the sensor, always remember to use your Alicat device within the stated operating conditions.
 Refer to the device’s manual for these conditions.
 Exceeding them puts the Alicat device at risk of catastrophic failure

 Failure to follow the correct power and communication specifications can result in catastrophic failure to the electronics in your device.
 Alicat devices contain TVSs to help protect the unit from power issues.
-Signs of blown TVS include anomalous voltage input/output readings to total loss of communication.
-If the device expresses one of these symptoms or seems to be pulling excessive current do not continue to operate the device.
+Signs of a blown TVS include anomalous voltage input/output readings to total loss of communication.
+If the device expresses one of these symptoms or seems to be pulling excessive current, do not continue to operate the device.

 To prevent electrical issues be mindful of what power source is being used to operate an Alicat device and take extra care to ensure wiring from the power source match the correct specifications.